 Always compare airfares: Shop an airfare comparison site that shows prices for all airlines as well as prices for both nonstops and connecting flights.
 Once you see the savings (or lack of savings), it’s easy to make an informed decision.
 If the connecting flight is cheaper, decide if it’s worth the inconvenience of a longer travel day.

 Connecting Flights – What to Do in Airports

 In some cases, a connecting flight isn’t an inconvenience, it’s a plus.
 A few examples of stuff to do during a long or short layover in the airport.

 - Break time for kids.
 Taking kids on a 10-hour flight can be more stressful than two shorter flights.
 Let them stretch their legs in the airport (many of which now offer play areas for children).

 - Side trips.
-Layovers can be as long as 24 hours on international flights which may allow for a quick jaunt around a city you might otherwise miss.
+Layovers can be as long as 24 hours on some international flights which may allow for a quick tour of a city you might otherwise miss.